serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 ## Event-driven Serverless Application

-Let's look at three core capabilities that we need, to write, test and run a serverless event-driven application: event-driven workflow, programmatic access, and full local development support.
+Let's look at three core capabilities that we need, to write, test and run a serverless event-driven application: event-driven workflow, programmatic access, and full local development experience.

 ### Event-driven Workflow

-The tenet of a event-driven application is that the components interact with each other aynchronously via events.
+The tenet of an event-driven application is that the components interact with each other asynchronously via events.
 The components are not aware of each other and rely on a central event communication hub for relaying events across the application.

-The Event Gateway, serves as the central event communication fabric for serverless applications.
-It acts as the broker for all event communication, and allows services to publish and subscribe to events.
+The Event Gateway serves as the central event communication fabric for serverless applications.
+It acts as the broker for all event communication and allows services to publish and subscribe to events.
 Additionally, it acts as an API Gateway for all HTTP communication.

-The Event Gateway uses a special `http` event-type to recognise standard HTTP requests.
+The Event Gateway uses a special `http` event-type to recognize standard HTTP requests.
 It standardizes both pub/sub and HTTP communication to be represented as events, combining them into a single experience.
 Services can send custom events and the Event Gateway wraps them up in a standard event envelope passing the payload along as-is.
 Events from well-known SaaS providers will be recognized as first-class event-types in the near future. **Everything as events is the mantra.**

 > Read [Event Gateway - The Missing Piece of Serverless Architectures](https://serverless.com/blog/introducing-serverless-event-gateway) for more details.